kubernetes/git-sync/README.md

             testing).
 This defaults to "git".

     --git-config <string>, $GIT_SYNC_GIT_CONFIG
-            Additional git config options in 'key1:val1,key2:val2' format.
-The key parts are passed to 'git config' and must be valid syntax for that command.
-The val parts can be either quoted or unquoted values.
-For all values the following escape sequences are
+            Additional git config options in a comma-separated 'key:val' format.
+The parsed keys and values are passed to 'git config' and must be valid syntax for that command.

-            supported: '\n' => [newline], '\t' => [tab], '\"' => '"', '\,' =>
+            Both keys and values can be either quoted or unquoted strings.
+            Within quoted keys and all values (quoted or not), the following escape sequences are supported:
+                '\n' => [newline]
+                '\t' => [tab]
+                '\"' => '"'
+                '\,' => ','
+                '\\' => '\'
-            ',', '\\' => '\'.
-Within unquoted values, commas MUST be escaped.
-            Within quoted values, commas MAY be escaped, but are not required to be.
+            To include a colon within a key (e.g. a URL) the key must be quoted.
+Within unquoted values commas must be escaped.
+Within quoted values commas may be escaped, but are not required to be.
             Any other escape sequence is an error.

     --git-gc <string>, $GIT_SYNC_GIT_GC
             The git garbage collection behavior: one of "auto", "always",